Wonton Soup: Proof Structures Under Interventions

 Multistability in Proof Space

-Proof search is not a linear path but a landscape of stable attractors.
-We frequently observe multiple recurrent proof families (basins) that different seeds and interventions converge toward.
-These basins represent distinct structural strategies, suggesting that “the proof” is often a family of related trajectories rather than a single sequence of steps.
+Proof search is not a single path: different seeds and interventions often converge to a small number of recurring proof shapes, suggesting that “the proof” is often a family of related trajectories rather than a single sequence of steps.

 Competency through Constraint

-Targeted damage to search sometimes improves global outcomes.
-In cases like set_inter_self, blocking the highest-priority tactics forces the system into deeper, more stable basins that the unconstrained policy misses within its budget.
-This parallels biological morphogenesis, where local disruption occasionally triggers higher-level remapping.
+Targeted damage to search sometimes improves global outcomes, as in cases like set_inter_self, where blocking the highest-priority tactics forces the system into routes that the unconstrained policy does not reach within budget, while the relevant parallel to biological morphogenesis is concrete: a local disruption can change the route without preventing the target pattern.

 Next steps: cross-backend basin agreement tests, calibrated KK estimation with matched null models, and wider corpus and provider coverage.